memorius/policy-auction/README-datastructures.txt

 categories:
   Fixed set of items: Education, Tax, Health etc. Probably we will set these at startup, don't bother with UI for now.

+tags:
+  Tags that can be applied to policies, e.g. "capital gains tax".
+Policies can have any number of tags.
+  We don't try very hard to prevent duplicate IDs for the same name (if people assign them at the same time) - we need to be able to merge tags anyway, so we'll just have a background process to merge duplicates.
+  - Renaming tags: add new entry to misc["tags-by-name"], then delete old entry, then update "tags".
+  - Merging/deleting tags:
+    - Loser tag gets its ID replaced or removed from all policy records, setting "deleted" and "last_used" fields on loser tag if we find any.
+    - If there was nothing to replace:
+      - If last_used is more than GC_GRACE_SECONDS ago, delete it from tags.
+      - Else set last_used and leave record in tags for now.
+    - Winner of merges is in misc["tags-by-name"].

 policies:
   Policy current config and calculated totals.
   - total_votes: cached count that resulted from the last policy_new_votes change.
 Any operation that changes policy_new_votes will then read back, calculate and write this column, with the write timestamp set to the time we started the read back.
 Also, we'll have a periodic background process (say, every few minutes) that recalculates it - last resort protection against failures in the recalc following any given update.
   - finalized_votes: This is the count of all the votes that have been "finalized" and copied to "policy_vote_history", i.e. they are old enough that we can be sure that all writes have arrived and conflicts are resolved.
 This provides the base value to which increments in policy_new_votes are added when recalculating policies.total_votes.
 The timeUUID is the "version" from the latest vote included in the count - in a single column because it's critical they're always updated atomically together.
   - state: normally "active" which means it's available for user votes.
 Other states: "deletion-pending", "deleted".
   - Deleting a policy (e.g. due co conflict at creation - see user_policy_votes; or for abusive stuff): just set the state to "pending-deletion".
 The background processes take care of the rest.
 Also try to delete from misc["active-policies"] (makes immediately invisible) but ignore failure, but background process will tidy up if this write fails.
+  - Set tags.last_used when assigned.

 user_policy_votes:
   Each row is the user vote history for a single user across all policies.
 Change in votes and new total votes per policy for this user is in policyid-named columns in each record.
 The structure is designed to cope - in the absence of a locking mechanism - with multiple vote submits by the same user, by detecting conflicting writes and garbage-collecting any child updates whose parent writes lost the conflict resolution.